headspacelabs/lighting-themes/README.md

 # lighting-themes
-A ShowXPress lighting control project.
+A ShowXPress lighting control project to control the HeadSpace head.